-The mammalian hairless (hr) gene plays a major role in maintaining hair development.
-The hr gene codes for the 1189 amino acid hairless protein 1 protein.
-320 International Journal of Bioinformatics and Biological Science: Volume 1, Issues 3 and 4, September-December 2013; Shrivastava, et al. Despite the fact that the hr gene was identified approximately 75 years ago, nothing is known about the structure and biological role of the protein it encodes.
-Defects in the hr gene cause two conditions: atrichia with popular lesions and alopecia universalis congenita (ALUNC).
+The maintenance of hair development depends greatly on the mammalian hairless (hr) gene.
+The hairless protein 1 protein, which has 1189 amino acids, is encoded by the hr gene.
+Shrivastava, et al. 320 International Journal of Bioinformatics and Biological Science: v.1 n.3&4 Sept-Dec 2013 Although the hr gene was discovered around 75 years ago, the biochemical function and structure of the protein it encodes have not yet been anticipated.
+Alopecia universalis congenita (ALUNC) and atrichia with popular lesions are both conditions caused by hr gene defects.
 (APL).
-While ALUNC is a rare autosomal recessive form of hair loss, it is characterised by papillary lesions throughout the bulk of the body and almost complete absence of hair.
-APL is an autosomal recessive disorder.
+APL is an autosomal recessive condition that is defined by papillary lesions throughout the majority of the body and almost complete absence of hair, while ALUNC is a rare autosomal recessive form of hair loss that is characterized by hair follicles without hair.
 Congenital hair loss, whether total or partial, can occur alone or in conjunction with other abnormalities.
 Most isolated congenital alopecia families, according to reports, follow an autosomal recessive pattern of inheritance.
 The gene for autosomal recessive congenital alopecia has previously been linked to a 15 cM area on chromosome 8 p21-22 3 in a large inbred Pakistani family where affected individuals exhibit universal congenital alopecia, which is the lack of any hair at all.